Farhana-M/Image-Guided-Robotic-Navigation/README.md

 # Image-Guided Robotic Navigation

+# System Overview

+This system utilizes 3D Slicer, OpenIGTLink communication, and ROS to select the optimal trajectory for a surgical navigation task, send the trajectory to ROS, and move a simulated 6DOF robot to the desired Cartesian coordinates.

-This system is designed to select an optimal trajectory from a set of inputs.
-The PathPlanningV1 algorithm takes in a set of possible entry and target points (represented as a `vtkMRMLMarkupsFiducialNode`), and two binary image volumes representing the critical structures and target structure (represented as either a `vtkMRMLLabelMapVolumeNode` or `vtkMRMLLabelVolumeNode`).
-It returns two points representing a selected final trajectory (represented as `vtkMRMLMarkupsFiducialNode` and `vtkMRMLMarkupLineNode`).
+The `PathPlanningV1` algorithm takes in a set of possible entry and target points (represented as `vtkMRMLMarkupsFiducialNode`), and two binary image volumes representing the critical structures and target structure (represented as `vtkMRMLLabelMapVolumeNode`).
+It returns two points representing a selected final trajectory (represented as `vtkMRMLMarkupsFiducialNode` and `vtkMRMLMarkupsLineNode`).
 The final trajectory is selected with the constraints:

-- (a) Avoidance of a user-defined critical structure,
-- (b) Placement of the tool into a user-defined target structure,
+- **Target Placement**: Ensures the tool is accurately placed within a user-defined target structure.
+- **Critical Structure Avoidance**: Avoids user-defined critical structures to prevent damage.
-- (c) Trajectory below a user-defined length,
+- **Length Constraint**: Maintains the trajectory below a user-defined length for efficiency.
-- (d) Maximizing distance from the user-defined critical structure.
+- **Maximized Distance**: Maximizes the distance from critical structures for added safety.

+## Communication with ROS

 The selected trajectory points are sent to ROS via OpenIGTLink communication.
-OpenIGTLinkIF and ROS-IGTL-Bridge is used to facilitate communication between 3D Slicer and ROS.
-A node referred to as `Rmove_robot_to_pose` is implemented in ROS to receive data from ROS-IGTL-Bridge, convert this message to a pose message, and command the robot to move to the received position.
+This system leverages `OpenIGTLinkIF` and `ROS-IGTL-Bridge` to facilitate communication between 3D Slicer and ROS.
+In ROS, a node referred to as `move_robot_to_pose` is implemented to:

+1. **Receive Data**: Accepts trajectory data from the `ROS-IGTL-Bridge`.
+2. **Convert Data**: Transforms the received trajectory points into a pose message.
+3. **Command the Robot**: Utilizes the `moveit_config3` package to instruct the robot to move to the specified position.

 ## Prerequisites

-Before using the modules inthis repository, ensure you have the following installed:
+Before using the modules in this repository, ensure you have the following installed:

 - [3D Slicer](https://www.slicer.org)
 - [ROS Noetic](http://www.ros.org)